artemis-sophia/lumni/docs/FREE_MODELS_CATALOGUE.md

 - `meta-llama/llama-3.1-8b-instruct` - Fast, general-purpose
 - `microsoft/phi-3-mini-4k-instruct` - Fast, compact model
 - `google/gemini-flash-1.5` - Fast, efficient model
-- `deepseek/deepseek-chat:free` - General-purpose with strong reasoning
+- `deepseek/deepseek-chat:free` - General-purpose with strong reasoning (via OpenRouter)

 These are configured in the system but are **not included** in this free models catalogue as they require account credits in balance.